SAP-archive/docs/concepts/monitor/training_analytics.md

 **Accuracy** is a global grade on the performance of your bot.
 It's the proportion of successful classifications out of all of the predictions conducted during your benchmark.
 While it's a good indication of performance for bots with balanced intents, it may be biased for unbalanced bots.

 **Precision** is a metric that is calculated per intent.
-For each intent, it measures the proportion of correct predictions, out of all of the times the intent was declared during the benchmark.
-It answers the question *Out of all of the times my bot predicted this intent, how many times was it correct?* Low precision usually signifies the relevant intent needs cleaning, meaning remove sentences that don't belong to this intent.
+For each intent, it measures the proportion of correct predictions out of all of the times the intent was declared during the benchmark.
+It answers the question *Out of all the times my bot predicted this intent, how many times was it correct?* Low precision usually signifies the relevant intent needs cleaning, which means removing sentences that don't belong to this intent.

 For your bot users, a low precision means *The bot always thinks I'm talking about A, no matter what I say!*

 **Recall** is also a metric calculated per intent.
-For each intent, it measures the proportion of correct predictions, out of all entries belonging to this intent.
-It answers the question *Out of all of the times my bot was supposed to detect this intent, how many times did it do so?* Low recall usually signifies the relevant intent can use more training, for example, by adding more sentences to enrich the training.
+For each intent, it measures the proportion of correct predictions out of all of the entries belonging to this intent.
+It answers the question *Out of all of the times my bot was supposed to detect this intent, how many times did it do so?* Low recall usually signifies the relevant intent needs more training, for example, by adding more sentences to enrich the training.

-For your bot users, a low recall means *I can't get the bot to understand I want to do B!*
+For your bot users, a low recall means *I can't get the bot to understand that I want to do B!*

 **F1 score** is the harmonic mean of the precision and the recall.
 It's a good indication for the performance of each intent, ranging from 0 (bad performance) to 1 (good performance).
 The F1 scores for each intent can be averaged to create a global indication for the performance of your bot.